HokieGeek/finra-test/README.md

 To start it in daemon mode, pass the option ```-d``` to the compose call.

 ### Stopping
-To stop the service, simply Ctrl-C or, if started in daemon mode, then issue the ```docker-compose stop``` command
+To stop the service, simply Ctrl-C or, if started in daemon mode, then issue the ```docker-compose down``` command

 ## API